Naohisa Takato

-Naohisa Takato (髙藤直寿, Takatō Naohisa) is a Japanese judoka.
+Naohisa Takato (髙藤直寿, Takatō Naohisa) is a Japanese retired judoka.

-Takato is currently the top ranked judoka in the world in the extra-lightweight division.
+Takato was the top ranked judoka in the world in the extra-lightweight division.
 He became one of judo's most prominent fighters by winning the 2013 World Championships.
-In the same year, he also won the Masters in Tyumen, and the prestigious Grand Slams in Paris, Tokyo and Moscow.
+In the same year, he also won the World Masters in Tyumen, and the prestigious Grand Slams in Paris, Tokyo and a year earlier in Moscow 2012.
 With these successes, Takato was ranked No. 1 in the world in 2013 and 2014.
 He had an all-win record in 2013.
 Specializing in drop kata guruma, his physical and technical fighting style has become iconic in judo.

 Takato was one of the most searched judokas in 2015.
 He once was the most decorated judoka on the IJF World Tour, having notably won eleven gold medals in Grand Slam competitions.

-Takato won the bronze medal as Japan's extra-lightweight representative at the 2016 Olympics and won the gold medal in the same event at the 2020 Olympics held in Tokyo, Japan.
+Takato won a bronze medal as Japan's extra-lightweight representative at the 2016 Olympics and won the gold medal in the same event at the 2020 Olympics held in Tokyo, Japan.